• Skip to primary navigation

 Instructions

-• Preheat oven to 350º F and lightly grease a standard loaf pan.
+• Preheat the oven to 350º F and lightly grease a standard loaf pan.

-• Sift together flour, baking soda, and salt.
+• Whisk together the flour, baking soda, and salt.
 Set aside.

-• Using your mixer, cream together vegan butter and sugar, then add eggs, mashed bananas and vanilla and continue mixing until well combined.
+• Using your mixer, cream together the softened [vegan] butter and sugar, then add the eggs, vanilla, and mashed bananas and continue mixing until well combined.
 It's okay if there are small chunks of banana.

 • Slowly add the flour mixture to wet mixture and continue to mix on medium speed until well combined.